By Carla Olivo, Marine Spouse

 If you are heading to your new duty station in a cold climate make sure you are prepared.
 When we moved from South Florida up to Fredericksburg, Virginia I had to buy my three and eight-year-old winter coats as neither had ever owned more than a light jacket.
 And make sure you purchase some Space saver bags for those bulky winter coats and blankets!
 You may not need the coats when you start your trip, so pack them away and pull them out when the weather warrants.
 These bags can save a lot of space in an already tight car.

 Make sure you have an emergency kit in the car.
 You can buy complete kits or put one together yourself.
 Recommended items to keep in this kit include an ice scraper, flares, jumper cables, flashlight with extra batteries, blankets, water, gloves, boots, and a first-aid kit.

-Winterize your vehicles before PCSing to Michigan.
+Winterize your vehicles before PCSing to any of the northern states.
 Things to check include:

 - Wiper blades/fluid

 - Four-wheel drive